External components

 USB

-USB “Number” standards refer to the transmission speed and power of the cables
+USB “Number” Standards determines the transmission speed & power

 • e.g. USB C and USB A are incompatible interfaces, cannot be interchanged.